Updated 11 August 2021

 Change of residence from the mother to the father

-Although forcing the children to live with their father could leave them ‘devastated’ in the short-term as their mother has always been their primary carer, if the children were left in Mrs Ralton’s care, this would effectively remove the father from the children’s lives.
+The court found that although forcing the children to live with their father could leave them ‘devastated’ in the short-term, if the children were left in their mother’s care, this would effectively remove the father from the children’s lives.

-As the Family Court was not prepared to remove the father from the children’s lives, under the 2006 Shared Parental Responsibility Amendments of the Family Law Act, Judge Riethmuller changed the children’s residence from their mother’s to their father’s.
+Hence, under the 2006 Shared Parental Responsibility Amendments of the Family Law Act, Judge Riethmuller changed the children’s residence from their mother to their father’s.

 This was on the basis that there was a concern that the mother’s active discouragement of a relationship between the children and their father was putting the son and daughter’s psychological development at serious risk.